 But are there any Delayed Ejaculation treatment exercises?

-According to Cleveland Clinic, kegel exercises or pelvic floor exercises may help.
+According to the Cleveland Clinic, pelvic floor exercises or kegel exercises may help.
 You may need to figure out the right muscle to target for these exercises.

 Exercising may strengthen the pelvic floor and improve control over these muscles.

 Besides kegel exercises, there are various other home remedies for DE.
 To know more, refer to Are there any Home Remedies for Delayed Ejaculation?

 Delayed Ejaculation is a common problem among men.
 At least once in their life, a man may have difficulty achieving an orgasm and ejaculating.